-Manuscript Review Program
+Manuscript/Large Project Review Program

 The Oakley Center annually sponsors and organizes up to six one-day manuscript review sessions to provide specialized feedback to those faculty members in Divisions I and II who are preparing monographs or other similarly large academic works prior to submission for publication.
-Please note that this program is open to Williams faculty only and review sessions are granted by application only.
+Please note that this program is open to Williams faculty and visitors and review sessions are granted by application only.
 For full details and applications instructions, please read the program guidelines.